Using the National Public Defense Workload Study

 This is a carousel with auto-rotating slides.
 Activate any of the buttons to disable rotation.
 Use Next and Previous buttons to navigate

-The National Public Defense Workload Study solves this problem and allows public defense providers to reliably estimate the number of attorneys needed.
+The National Public Defense Workload Study solves this problem, empowering public defense providers, researchers, and policymakers to reliably estimate the number of attorneys needed to provide effective public defense.

-Public defense workload studies typically use a panel of expert defense attorneys to determine the average attorney time necessary to provide competent, reasonably effective representation in specific case types.
-The resulting calculations are expressed as hours per case and are commonly called standards by public defense providers or case weights by researchers.
+Public defense workload studies typically use a panel of expert defense attorneys to determine the average attorney time necessary to provide competent, reasonably effective representation for different types of cases.
+The resulting calculations are expressed as hours-per-case and are commonly called caseload standards or case weights.

-The National Public Defense Workload Study used 17 previous jurisdiction-specific public defense workload studies and a national panel of experience defense attorneys to determine the standards (case weights) for 11 types of adult criminal cases.
+The National Public Defense Workload Study used 17 jurisdiction-specific public defense workload studies and a national panel of experienced defense attorneys to determine the national standards for 11 types of adult criminal cases.

-This website provides a roadmap for public defense providers to apply the NPDWS standards, calculate their current attorney time needs, and determine whether their office or system has enough attorneys.
-It also addresses Frequently Asked Questions about this and other uses of the NPDWS standards.
+This website provides a roadmap for public defense providers, researchers, and policymakers to apply the NPDWS standards, calculate their attorney time needs, and determine whether their office or system has enough attorneys.
+It also addresses frequently asked questions (FAQs) about the NPDWS standards.

 The NPDWS reviewed and considered the methods used in 17 jurisdiction-specific workload studies conducted between 2005 and 2022.
 In many of those studies, attorneys from the study jurisdiction determined the case types by considering how best to group cases that required similar attorney work.
 The NPDWS research team then reviewed the case types from these prior studies to identify the 11 case types used in the NPDWS.
 NPDWS at x (see also Chapter 3).